Executive dysfunction after brain injury

 Coping strategies for brain injury survivors

-- Use checklists and tick off each part of the activity that you have accomplished.
-This will help you to stay on track.
+- Use checklists, and tick off each part of the activity you have completed.
+This may help you to stay on track.

 - Mentally rehearse your plans.

 - Prepare a weekly routine for tasks like shopping, washing and tidying the house.
-Knowing that, for example, Monday is shopping day, will make you more motivated to get the task done.
+Knowing, for example, that Monday is a shopping day, may make it easier to plan ahead for shopping, such as preparing a shopping list.

 Executive dysfunction from a carer's point of view